gamemanual0/gm0/source/docs/appendix/glossary.rst

    Ring Gear
       Refer to :doc:`/docs/power-and-electronics/motor-guide/gearbox-anatomy` for more information.

-   Robot Controller
-      The Robot Controller (RC) phone refers to the phone that is on the robot and is connected to the Expansion Hub via the Micro USB cable.
-This can now be replaced by a Control Hub.

    RS-550 Series Motor
       The RS-555 series motor is the standard motor in FTC.
 It forms the base for the :term:`Andymark NeveRest <NeveRest Motor>`, :term:`REV HD Hex <HD Hex Motor>`, and :term:`goBILDA Yellow Jacket <Yellow Jacket Motor>` motors.